Host scanner Reference Manual

-The Cryptosense Host Scanner is a CLI program that scans the filesystem to find
+The Cryptosense Host Scanner is a CLI program that scans the filesystem or a container image to find cryptographic material and logs them in a format suitable for treatment by Cryptosense Analyzer.

 Detect hard-coded keys and certificates in JARs